-The Council's first Environment Strategy was approved by Cabinet in December 2012.
-This Strategy will help the Council make plans and policies that protect and enhance Doncaster's environment and improve the quality of life for present and future generations.
+The Council's Environment Strategy, adopted in December 2012, will help the Council make plans and policies that protect and enhance Doncaster's environment and improve the quality of life for present and future generations.
 A key aspect of this is to balance the need for economic growth with our obligation to have responsibility for the protection of our local environment.

-Although this is a Council strategy, it is produced in light of the need to work in partnership with a wide number of public, private and community organisations.
+Although this is a Council Strategy, it is produced in light of the need to work in partnership with a wide number of public, private and community organisations.
 This partnership approach to delivering shared priorities will help us to achieve even greater value for money and make better use of the assets and resources at our disposal.

-The strategy identifies our key environmental priorities (under theme areas) and sets out short and longer-term actions that contribute to addressing them, based on two key underlying principles:
+The strategy identifies our key environmental priorities (under theme areas) and sets out short and longer-term actions that contribute to addressing them.